masasam/dotfiles/README.md

 	make allinstall

 You can install all with this command.
-You can install anything written after allinstall in the makefile.
+You can install anything written after allinstall in the [Makefile](https://github.com/masasam/dotfiles/blob/master/Makefile).

     make backup